melanieplageman/autobench/README.md

 `hosts`: your inventory of hosts

 `site.yaml`: the main Ansible playbook in this project currently.
-It runs the Azure VM role and will load a newer Linux kernel and restart the VM.
+It runs the Azure VM role tasks.
+First it provisions the Azure VM and associated resources, then it runs a set up tasks to do setup on the provisioned VM, including loading a newer Linux kernel and restarting the VM.
 Though you can run the Postgres and TPC-DS roles on other hosts, currently the playbook is geared toward an environment where you can provision a brand new VM for the explicit purpose of doing this work.